Browse by Medical Category

 Learn more about education and training within the Division of Trauma, Emergency Surgery and Surgical Critical Care at Massachusetts General Hospital.

-The Surgical Critical Care Fellowship is designed to allow fellows to develop advanced proficiency in the care of critically ill patients and to develop the qualifications to supervise surgical critical care units.
+This fellowship is designed to allow fellows to develop advanced proficiency in the care of critically ill patients and to develop the qualifications to supervise surgical critical care units.
 This critical care education has now been supplemented with an additional year of comprehensive surgical training to create the Acute Care Surgery Fellowship Program.

 The symposium provides an ideal mix of the traditional standard-of-care principles with cutting-edge, forward-moving practices.
-It explores issues related to surgical technique, resuscitation, inflammation and infection, respiratory care, nutrition, prehospital care, and ethics.
+It explores issues related to surgical technique, resuscitation, inflammation and infection, respiratory care, nutrition, prehospital care and ethics.